-Failure to conform with the requirements of this clause shall render the discipline or discharge null and void.
+Failure to conform with the requirements of this clause may be grieved in accordance with the grievance process.

-The employee shall have the right to be accompanied and represented by the Union during any investigatory or disciplinary meeting; however, such meeting shall be held in a timely manner.
+The employee shall have the right to be accompanied and represented by the Union during any investigatory or disciplinary meeting; however, such meetings shall be held in a timely manner.

-Employees seeking Union representation are responsible for contacting a Union representative as soon as possible but no later than twelve (12) hours after management has informed the employee of a pending investigation or disciplinary action.
-The Employer and the Union shall work to facilitate the investigatory or disciplinary meeting at their earliest possible opportunity.
+Employees seeking Union representation are responsible for contacting a Union representative as soon as possible but no later than twelve (12) hours after management has informed the employee of a pending investigation.
+The Employer and the Union shall work to facilitate the investigatory meeting at their earliest possible opportunity.
 All parties shall strive to facilitate meeting within seventy-two (72) hours; however, such timeframe may be extended upon request where reasonable.

-The Employer agrees to provide the Union with a copy of any and all corrective action given to employees, and upon request, provide the Union with any and all documents used, that are relevant and within reason, in the investigation or disciplinary process.
+The Employer agrees to provide the Union with a copy of any and all corrective action given to employees, and upon request, provide the Union with any and all documents used that are relevant and within reason, in the investigation or disciplinary process.